 A message board is provided to readers for sending me their questions and comments.
 Click here to view the message board.
 Click here to enter your comment onto the message board.
 When possible, Lois will respond.

-Warm wishes for a happy autumn -- LOIS DUNCAN
+Warm wishes for a happy winter and spring --

 My daughter, Robin, has now established me on Twitter.
 If you’re interested in trailing me around and listening to me chirp, feel free to join me at

 Buy Now for this fall!